-Chris Young worked in a variety of genres and built up a diverse and reputable career.
-Young's career began by acting in comedies like "The Great Outdoors" (1988) with Dan Aykroyd and John Candy, the Keith Coogan film "Book of Love" (1991) and "December" (1991) with Balthazar Getty.
-He also appeared in "The Runestone" (1992) with Alexander Godunov and Peter Riegert.
-He worked in television in his early acting career, including a part on "Max Headroom" (1986-88).
-His passion for acting continued to his roles in projects like "PCU" (1994) and "Deep Down" (1995).
-His work around this time also included a part on the TV movie "MacShayne: Final Roll of the Dice" (1993-94).
-Young continued to exercise his talent in the nineties and the early 2000s, taking on a mix of projects like "Comedy Central's Hi-Fi Party" (Comedy Central, 1998-99), "Falling Sky" (1999) starring Karen Allen, "The World Stands Up" (Comedy Central, 2003-04) and "Rookie Blue" (ABC, 2009-2015).
-Young most recently worked on "Whose Line Is It Anyway?" ().
+Chris Young worked on a variety of projects during his entertainment career.
+In the early stages of his Hollywood career, Young acted in comedies like "The Great Outdoors" (1988) with Dan Aykroyd and John Candy and "Book of Love" (1991) with Keith Coogan.
+He worked in series television while getting his start in acting, including a part on "Max Headroom" (ABC, 1986-88).
+He continued to act in productions like "PCU" (1994) and "Deep Down" (1995).
+His work around this time also included a part on the TV movie "MacShayne: Final Roll of the Dice" (NBC, 1993-94).
+Young had a number of different projects under his belt in the nineties through the early 2000s, including "Comedy Central's Hi-Fi Party" (Comedy Central, 1998-99), "Falling Sky" (1999) and "The World Stands Up" (Comedy Central, 2003-04).
+His credits also expanded to "Rookie Blue" (ABC, 2009-2015).
+Most recently, Young worked on "Whose Line Is It Anyway?"
+(CW, 2012-).